MightyPancake/axo/docs/quickstart/intro.md

 This single page has the knowledge you need to start coding your own stuff.
 If you want, save it locally and read it while you have some spare time.
 It should only take about one day of reading.

-With that out of the way, jump right into reading.
-Remember to test your knowledge frequently.
-You can do it with The compiler itself or by using [the playground]().

 > [!TIP]
 > Click a header to save your reading progress!